Authentication

 How API keys work, validation expectations, and secure handling practices.

-Every request to the Sellm API must include a valid project-scoped API key.
-Keys are created through the dashboard and are tied to a single project.
+Every request to the Sellm API must include a valid API key.
+Sellm has two key scopes:

 Sending your key